 2.Add the flour mixture to the broth and whisk vigourously.
 Keep whisking until it thickens.
 Strain it into the bowl one more time to make sure that any stray pieces of flour that may remain don’t go into the gravy bowl.

 Now pour it into a gravy boat and start smothering those potatoes!

 NOTE: TO MAKE THIS GLUTEN-FREE MUSHROOM GRAVY, USE CORNSTARCH INSTEAD OF FLOUR TO THICKEN IT.

 Before I went vegan I wasn’t a big fan of gravy.
 It was too greasy for me, you know, animal fat and all.

 But this, this is different.
 It’s rich and creamy like gravy is supposed to be, but it has a lighter, fresher taste and texture.

 Your non vegan friends will love this!

 It’s also healthier.
 There isn’t anything in it that will clog your arteries.
 Who wouldn’t like that?

-Make our gravy and let us know what you think.
+Make our recipe and let us know what you think.
 We love to hear from you!
 And, don’t forget to take a picture of your gorgeous creation and tag us @veganosity on Instagram.

 - 1/2 cup dried wild porcini mushrooms